 Please scroll down for a brief article on how to measure a horse's girth and estimate Western cinch size.

 What Size Western Cinch Does Your Horse Need?

 To estimate the size (i.e. the length) of Western cinch your horse will need, you will first need to measure your horse's hearth girth.

 To measure a horse's heart girth, measure from the base of the withers down to a couple of inches behind the horse's front legs, under the belly, then up the opposite side to where you started.
-Notice this will cause your tape measure to run at an angle as shown by the blue line in the photograph at right.
+Notice this will cause your tape measure to run at an angle as shown by the blue line in the photograph below.

 The measurement you arrive at is your horse's heart girth.

 Calculating Western Cinch Size